alexeyinkin/js-medium-stat/README.md

 ## Chart Size

-You can change the aspect ratio in [1_constants.js](1_constants.js) by changing width and height.
+You can change the aspect ratio in [1_constants.js](1_constants.js) by changing `width` and `height`.
 However, these are not the absolute size.

 In my test, the absolute size is determined by the browser window.
 You can get precise width by turing on "Responsive Design Mode" (Firefox) or "Device Toolbar" (Chrome),